vansh-2110-garg/encodingML/README.md

 # encodingML
-ordinal &amp; one hot encoding python script
+ordinal and one hot encoding python script